10,000 EU health workers left the NHS in the 12 months after the Brexit vote.

 - More United's supporters were asked in the autumn what issues the movement should prioritise: the NHS, Brexit and equality came top of the list

-- At the end of February, we launched a campaign to get MPs focusing on how Brexit may impact the NHS
+- At the end of February, More United launched a campaign to get MPs focusing on how Brexit may impact the NHS

-- 5,000 of you emailed your MPs calling for a debate in Parliament
+- 5,000 supporters emailed your MPs calling for a debate in Parliament

-- 46 MPs from 5 parties took up the call and submitted a formal request to hold a debate
+- 46 MPs from 5 parties took up your call and submitted a formal request to hold a debate

 - That request was approved because, thanks to More United's supporters, it clearly had widespread cross-party support

 Because of this debate, MPs from across the parties have brought new facts to light and put pressure on the government to make sure that, when it comes to Brexit, our NHS is protected no matter what.